Stephen-Seo/UDPConnection/README.md

 NetworkTest only builds when CMAKE\_BUILD\_TYPE is Debug (default).

-UnitTest only builds in Debug mode and if GTest (a unit testing framework) is available.
+UnitTest only builds in Debug mode.

 # Links
 https://github.com/Stephen-Seo/UDPConnection